 - Operation Enduring Freedom (Afghanistan)

-Among infantry in the US Army, the 10th Mountain is considered to be a part of what we call the big 3.
-The big 3 consists of:
+Among infantry in the U.S. Army, the 10th Mountain is considered part of what we call the big 3.
+The big three consist of:

-The general mentality amongst Army Personnel is that these 3 divisions are the best in the Army and honestly in my personal experiences this holds true.
-Those 3 units tend to hold their soldiers to higher standards.
+The general mentality amongst Army Personnel is that these three divisions are the best in the Army, and honestly, in my personal experiences, this holds.
+Those three units tend to have their soldiers to higher standards.
 10th Mountain Division is considered a Tier 3 Conventional Forces.
-They are not a Special Operations Forces but can be called as a support force.
+They are not Special Operations Forces but can be called a support force.

-Now with that said the level of specialized training and funding the 75th gets isn’t really comparable to what a conventional Army Unit will get.
-On Average, and on an individual level soldiers in the 10th mountain are nowhere near their Ranger Counterparts in terms of skills and training.
+With that said, the level of specialized training and funding the 75th gets isn’t comparable to what a conventional Army Unit will get.
+On Average and an individual level, soldiers in the 10th Mountain are nowhere near their Ranger Counterparts in terms of skills and training.

-That’s not a strike against the members of the 10th mountain Division either, I’ve encountered plenty of soldiers that deployed with 10th Mountain Division that would’ve made/could be fine Army Rangers.
-Ultimately however the training and Funding afforded to the 75th Ranger Regiment puts them in a league of their own.
-Even so, the 75th Ranger Regiment fills specific roles as does the 10th mountain.
-There are capabilities the 75th has that the 10th mountain doesn’t, on the flip side there are things the 10th Mountain Division can Do that the 75th Ranger Regiment would be very ill Suited for.
+That’s not a strike against the members of the 10th mountain Division either; I’ve encountered plenty of soldiers that deployed with the 10th Mountain Division that would’ve made/could be fine Army Rangers.
+Ultimately, however, the training and Funding afforded to the 75th Ranger Regiment puts them in a league of their own.
+Even so, the 75th Ranger Regiment fills specific roles, as does the 10th Mountain.
+There are capabilities the 75th has that the 10th Mountain doesn’t; on the flip side, the 10th Mountain Division can do things that the 75th Ranger Regiment would be very ill Suited for.

 Is the 10th Mountain Division airborne?

-A unit is “airborne” if it is designed and trained to be inserted by parachute, typically.
-The 10th Mountain Division certainly contains jump qualified soldiers (ie, parachutists), but, as an Army division, is not “airborne”.
+Typically, a unit is “airborne” if it is designed and trained to be inserted by parachute.
+The 10th Mountain Division indeed contains jump-qualified soldiers (i.e., parachutists), but, as an Army division, it is not “airborne.”